Music of Andreas Hagenbuch’s Time

 J.S.
 Bach’s Concerto for Three Harpsichords in C-Major was written sometime between 1735 and 1745.
 It represents the apex of the Baroque style of music.

-Another German composer during the time of Andreas Hagenbuch was George Frideric Handel (1685-1759).
-Handel is perhaps best known for his operas.
-Combining music and theater, his operas were written in Italian and performed for wealthy audiences.
+Another German composer during the time of Andreas Hagenbuch was George Frideric Handel (b.
+1685, d.
+1759).
+Handel is perhaps best known for his operas and oratorios.
+Combining music and theater, many of his works were written in Italian and performed for wealthy audiences.

 While Handel was a German, he lived most of his life in England.
 This happened as a result of his employer, prince George of Hanover, becoming King George I of Great Britain in 1714.
-One of Handel’s most successful operas was Giulio Cesare in Egitto (Julius Caesar in Egypt).
+One of Handel’s most successful operas was Julius Caesar in Egypt (Giulio Cesare in Egitto).
 It premiered in London on February 20, 1724 and included arias like “Da Tempeste il Legno Infranto.”

 Not all opera was a high brow affair.
-In fact, the first opera to be performed in Britain’s American colonies occurred in New York in 1750.
-It was a production of The Beggar’s Opera by John Gay (1685-1732).
+In fact, the first opera to be performed in Britain’s American colonies occurred in New York City in 1750.
+It was a production of The Beggar’s Opera by John Gay (b.
+1685, d.
+1732).

 The Beggars Opera had originally debuted in London on January 29, 1728.
 It was a bawdy story of crime and social ills that was set to familiar tunes of the day.
 For instance the song “Since Laws Were Made” was sung to the melody of “Greensleeves.”

 When Andreas Hagenbuch and his family arrived in Philadelphia in the fall of 1737, it was little more than a town of 12,000 people.
-By comparison, London had around 650,000.
+By comparison, London had around 650,000 residents!
 American cities were hardly metropolitan and had yet to develop musical styles of their own.

 That isn’t to say America was devoid of music.
 To the contrary, it was bustling with diverse music brought by the immigrants who had chosen to settle there.
 We can imagine English and German tunes being heard in Philadelphia and around Pennsylvania.